PaulStoffregen/Audio/docs/bufferedPlayRec.md

 Record a file to SD or another filesystem.
 If the optional ``paused`` parameter is provided and set to true, then recording will start in "paused" mode; the identical effect can be achieved by using the ``cue()`` variants, which are equivalent to ``record(<something>,true)``.

 If synchronisation of multiple files is important to your application, you should start them in paused mode and then resume them simultaneously - see the ``record()`` function.

+### `void writeCurrentHeader(void)`
+Forces a valid WAV header to be written before recording is stopped.
+Usually the header is only written when recording stops and the file size is known, but if you want to start playback while recording, you *must* call this before doing so.
+See also `adjustHeaderInfo()`.
+Typically used for 'looper' applications.

 ### Transport controls
 ### ``bool pause()``